cloudfirst-dev/dotnet-core-jwt/README.md

 oc new-app jenkins-ephemeral -n [build-namespace]
 ```

-At this point you should have two projects created (`dotnet-core-jwt-build`, and `dotnet-core-jwt-dev`) with a pipeline in the `-build` project, and our job runner app and job images
+At this point you should have two projects created (`dot-net-auth-build`, and `dot-net-auth-dev`) with a pipeline in the `-build` project, and our job runner app and job images